KingVentrix007/Memory-Allocator/readme.md

 ```
 Check out the [docs](docs/html/index.html) for more specifics on each function
 Check out the examples
+See The AI Generated [FileStructure.md](docs/FilesStructure.md) for more info on each file

 ## Contributing

 If you have suggestions or improvements, feel free to open an issue or create a pull request.